palm86/hex_flora/priv/specimens/oxalis_engleriana.md

 %{
-name: "Oxalis fibrosa",
+name: "Oxalis engleriana",
 rank: :species,
 common_names: ["suring"],
 taxonomy: %{
 family: "Oxalidaceae",
 genus: "Oxalis",
-species: "fibrosa"
+species: "engleriana"
 },
 vegetation_type_ids: ["de_doorns_sandstone_fynbos"]
 }

 ---

-Stemless geophyte.
-The leaves are trifoliate with wedge-shaped to obovate leaflets.
-The flowers (April to June) are lilac or mauve with a yellow corolla.
+Geophyte up to 15cm with a wiry stem evident above ground.
+Leaves have 5 to 8 linear-oblong leaflets that are ciliate and hairy beneath.
+The flowers (May to June) are rose with a yellow tube.
-The leaves and corrola are covered in glandular hair.

 <!-- read more -->

 ### Distribution in the Hex

-Between 400 and 600m in the De Doorns Sandstone Fynbos vegetation type.
+Shady southerns slopes of De Doorns Sandstone Fynbos.

 ### References